dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 - see all jobs the agent has done
 - try out different ageents, or different tweaks, against your real workloads
 - see other public places the agent has worked - public data is sold at a discount

+### Difference between a napp and an agent
+A napp based coding tool could be used by both a human and an agent.
+An agent remembers all the instructions it receives from the human, but the coding environment may not.
+The agent represents the customization based on the user preferences, whereas the napp represents correct best practice.